Skip to Content

 The Swinburne-led Deeper, Wider, Faster (DWF) program is the world’s first all-wavelength program designed to detect and rapidly follow up the fastest transients in the Universe.
 Fast transients include fast radio bursts, supernova shock breakouts, all types of gamma-ray bursts, kilonovae, flare stars, and many other events, including the potential discovery of unknown classes.
 DWF is the world's largest collaboration of telescopes, with over 90 major observatories on every continent and in space.
 For any given operational run, DWF coordinates roughly 10-15 wide-field radio through gamma-ray telescopes to observe the same fields at the same time.
 Telescopes such as Parkes and ASKAP (radio), CTIO DECam (optical), Astrosat (UV/X-ray), HXMT and Einstein Probe (X-ray), and NASA Neil Gehrels Swift Observatory (UV/X-ray/gamma-ray).
 These data are processed in real time and transients are identified within minutes of their outbursts in our Swinburne Mission Control room.
 Our fast transient identification enables rapid-response spectroscopic and imaging follow-up observations before the events fade using the world’s largest telescopes coordinated by the program, such as Keck, the VLT, Gemini-South, SALT, and the AAT (optical), ATCA (radio), and NASA Swift (high-energy), among others.
 Finally, our network of 1-2 metre-class telescopes located worldwide provide imaging and spectroscopy to monitor the events.

-The student will participate in observing runs and analyse the unique multi-wavelength dataset in search of fast transients and early detections of longer-duration events to produce leading science.
+The student will analyse the unique multi-wavelength dataset in search of fast transients and early detections of longer-duration events to produce leading science.
 Depending on the student's interests and experience, the project will involve (1) developing techniques to search the deep, fast-cadenced optical dataset, (2) searching and cross-matching transients in the multi-wavelength datasets, and (3) enhancing transient discovery and analysis by progressing data visualisation and data sonification techniques.
-Project aims include extending our knowledge of known fast transient types and providing new information on their progenitors, physics, environments, and explosion mechanisms and potentially discovering new fast transient classes.
+Project aims include extending our knowledge of known fast transient types, including providing new information on their progenitors, physics, environments, and explosion mechanisms, characterising the fast transient Universe for Rubin LSST and other upcoming deep surveys, and potentially discovering new fast transient classes.

 Top